V-Sekai/world/01_ingest_validate.md

-# V-Sekai Other World Architecture: Overview

-The V-Sekai Other World Architecture project aims to create a virtual world using the binary Godot Engine client and server.
-The development process is divided into several prototypes, each with its own specific goals and objectives.

-> **Note:** Instead of working on a car engine, work on the body.
-Instead of a bicycle wheel, work on the frame.

 ## Prototype 0: Push an asset to a service

 > **Note:** In Elixir, we can directly call functions using the Interactive Elixir (IEX) shell.